 Security and Safety

 Just like the airport, adults are given more scrutiny at the theme park security bag checks than kids.
-Make it easy by carrying your adult child’s bag or backpack yourself; they can accompany another member of your party through the “no bags" line to streamline the process.
+Make it easy by carrying your adult child’s bag or backpack yourself.
+They can accompany another member of your party through the “no bags" line to streamline the process.

 Another safety issue could be overheating.
 Some people who are not neurotypical can sense temperature differently.
 Our friend does not sweat, so he goes on water rides or brings a spray water bottle with a fan to stay cool.
 He uses his waiting periods between rides to stay out of the sun.
+We also look for signs he is overheating since he cannot communicate that to us.
+When he looks glassy-eyed and is very quiet, we know he needs to cool off.

 Character Greetings

 Full face characters, or those that wear masks, such as Mickey Mouse, Winnie the Pooh and dozens of others fully engage with children but are sometimes more reserved with adults.
-These characters also have very limited visibility; if your older teen or adult is tall, the character will assume they are a typical adult — and act accordingly.
-If you know your child will enjoy a more childlike encounter with the characters, you can tell Tigger (or his companion) that your adult child has Autism; most characters will then move and interact with more care.
-The characters who can talk can usually engage better with the adults.
-Our adult friend who has autism charms all the princesses at Disney.
-They shower him with attention in return, much to his enjoyment.
+These characters also have very limited visibility.
+If your older teen or adult is tall, the character will assume they are a typical adult — and act accordingly.
+If you know your child will enjoy a more childlike encounter with the characters, you can tell Tigger (or his companion) that your adult child has Autism.
+Most characters will then move and interact with more care.

 If you know your adult with ASD wants to see the character, but not engage with them, you can also let the workers know.
 Most are extremely accommodating to guests with disabilities and will follow your lead.
 Increased awareness of Autism and other “invisible” disabilities has made it easier than ever to enjoy a hoppening family vacation together.
-The Orlando theme parks have made substantial strides to accommodate disabilities, and in many cases, they’ve gone further than the ADA requires to ensure the entire family feels safe and welcome.

 Ride and Show Prep